 Please not that this command is intended for use via the gcloud command-line interface, a tool that provides the primary CLI to the Google Cloud Platform.

-Deleting the Host Group as in the example above will delete all constituent GKE hosts AND terminate the associated cloud instances.
+Deleting the Host Group (see image above) will delete all constituent GKE hosts AND terminate the associated cloud instances.

 Users will not be able to control the deployment of their Kubernetes clusters, i.e. manipulate the types of container, the number of containers per host, etc.